 Unusual Malaysian Drinks You Want To Try

-Sugar cane, and Water Chestnut Drink
+Sugar cane and Water Chestnut Drink

 Air Halia (Hot Ginger Drink)